R3-b0ot/KBE/README.md

   public static $encoding = 'utf8';
 ```
 - dbuser should be the username and dbpass should be the password of your SQL DB
-- also import database with phpmyadmim that i already includes in project.
+- also import database with phpmyadmim that i have included in project.
 - website is ready just enter the url in browser like http://localhost/kbh-kbc/
 - add or remove questions as you need!
    improve it if you get some feature missing and also contribute to this project!